 Take Advantage of the Historically High Estate and Gift Tax Exemptions

-Spouse 1 sets up an irrevocable trust for spouse two which would allow spouse 2 to receive income from the trust as well as principal distributions for health, education, support, and maintenance.
+Spouse 1 sets up an irrevocable trust for spouse 2 which would allow spouse 2 to receive income from the trust as well as principal distributions for health, education, support, and maintenance.
 The primary beneficiary of the trust is typically spouse 2 (and upon spouse 2’s passing, assets will normally continue in trust for the benefit of descendants).
 Spouse 2 can serve as trustee.
-The trust's grantor (spouse 1) makes a gift of assets to the trust and applies a portion of his or her exemption so that the transfer, while reportable on a 709 gift tax return, does not incur any gift tax.
+The grantor (spouse 1) of the trust makes a gift of assets to the trust and applies a portion of his or her exemption so that the transfer, while reportable on a 709 gift tax return, does not incur any gift tax.

 The benefit of the trust is that you are able to remove assets from your taxable estate, including any growth in those assets, but still receive benefits indirectly through your spouse.
-An additional benefit for larger estates is that you are able to fully utilize your remaining exemption; if the exemptions are subsequently reduced, you are locked in at the higher exemption amount you utilized during your lifetime.
+An additional benefit, for larger estates, is that you are able to fully utilize your remaining exemption; if the exemptions are subsequently reduced you are locked in at the higher exemption amount you utilized during your lifetime.
 The best assets to transfer to the trust would be those expected to have the highest growth rate.

 The trust is structured as a grantor trust for income tax purposes, which means that the grantor pays the income tax on the trust, reducing the tax drag on the growth in trust assets.
 Additionally, the trust is normally set up as a generation-skipping trust which means that the assets can be held in trust for future generations with no estate tax incurred from generation to generation.

 It is possible that the spouse of the grantor (spouse 2) may also set up a second trust for the first grantor (spouse 1), although it is extremely important that the two trusts be substantially different to avoid the reciprocal trust doctrine.
-This is a doctrine that the IRS may potentially impose so that it can ignore the trusts and treat the grantor as the owner of the assets at his or her death.
+This is a doctrine which the IRS may potentially impose so that it can ignore the trusts and treat the grantor as the owner of the assets at his or her death.
 This could unwind the benefits of both trusts.

 Of course, SLATs have disadvantages that you should be aware of before establishing one.
 Some of these disadvantages are as follows: